Maryland reaches Election Day with many votes already cast

+Nikki Charlson, the state election board’s deputy administrator, said lines with wait times of more than an hour were reported at four Baltimore voting centers, including Camden Yards.

+“We are receiving some reports of some lines,” Charlson said, noting voters who are in line at 8 p.m. will be able to vote, and the state will hold results of early voting and mail-in ballot results until all polls are closed.

-There will be fewer locations to vote on Election Day than in a normal, nonpandemic year.
+There are fewer locations to vote on Election Day than in a normal, nonpandemic year.
 The Maryland State Board of Elections has a list of locations on its website.
-Elections officials say masks and social distancing are required at the polls.

 Unregistered voters can still register at the polls on Tuesday.
 It’s the first time Maryland has had same-day voter registration on the day of the general election, since a constitutional amendment was approved in 2018.